Quick, repeatable shots from whole beans plus a manual steam wand for no-fuss lattes and cappuccinos.

 - Pull espresso first

-- Purge wand, steam milk to about 140 to 150°F
+- Purge the wand, then steam milk to about 140–150°F

-- Swirl and tap pitcher, pour immediately
+- Swirl and tap the pitcher, then pour right away

 Controls and programmability

-- Auto off timer to save energy
+- Auto-off timer to save energy

 Maintenance and cleaning